History of Watford Gap services

 Motorway Services Ltd

-Motorway Services Ltd, the Blue Star and Fortes combination who had also made a strong bid for Newport Pagnell, had made a lucrative financial offer but one which assumed the services would be very profitable.
+Motorway Services Ltd, the Blue Star and Fortes combination who had also made a strong bid for Newport Pagnell, had made a lucrative financial offer but one which assumed the service area would be very profitable.
 This was a gamble when no service station had been built yet.

-It had been decided no one operator should run more than one of the first batch of services, wherever they were built.
+It had been decided no one operator should run more than one of the first batch of service areas, wherever they were built.
 As their Newport Pagnell bid was so good, this weakened their case for Watford Gap.

 Blue Boar, who ran garages across the region, were one of few smaller firms to make an excellent financial proposal.
 It was a much safer bid than Motorway Services Ltd, but it was also a different proposal, for a more scaled-back development.
 They had focused mainly on the fuel and the vehicle repairs, with a very small catering arrangement at the far back of each parking area, with a seating area, kitchen and toilets at each end of a single building block.

 The investment cost an estimated £105,000.
-The fuelling area would be positioned next to the road, where they suggested three brands of fuel should be sold.
+The fuelling area would be positioned next to the road, where they suggested three brands of fuel should be sold: Shell, Regent and BP.
 The buildings would be placed far from the road, with each one having a two-storey central block, with a public restaurant on the left and the transport café on the right.
 There was a kiosk at the public entrance on the left.

 Blue Boar won the contract because they made the best offer.
 However, the Ministry were very aware that supporting a local firm who would be harmed by the opening of the motorway would be a good political manoeuvre.
 It was also handy that Blue Boar's design was very different to the winning bid at Newport Pagnell - Blue Boar's Watford Gap was much better for HGV drivers.
 They were one of few operators not interested in selling alcohol, although they later served it with food.